Business routes of Interstate 40: Joseph City

 State Business Route 40 (7) (SR 40B (7)) in Joseph City runs along former US 66 from exit 274 to exit 277.

 Holbrook

 State Business Route 40 (8) (SR 40B (8)) in Holbrook runs along part of current US 180 and former US 66 as well as SR 77 from exit 285 to exit 289.

 New Mexico

 All of the business loops within New Mexico are maintained by the New Mexico Department of Transportation (NMDOT).
-In New Mexico, Interstate business routes are named independently of their parent Interstate's designation, with business loops of I-25 numbered between 10–19, those of I-10 between 20–29, and those of I-40 between 30–39.
+In New Mexico, Interstate business routes are named independently of their parent Interstate's designation, with business loops of I-25 numbered between 10 and 19, those of I-10 between 20 and 29, and those of I-40 between 30 and 39.
 New Mexico business loop numbers ascend eastward and northward with gaps in numbering to allow for future designations.
 Within New Mexico, I-40 currently has business routes in Moriarty, Santa Rosa, and Tucumcari.